Praqma/JenkinsAsCodeReference/README.md

 source ~/.bashrc
 ```

 * Create backup directories - they will be used to store build history, user content, Gradle cache and Docker images from the local registry.
+Also we will use jenkins-backup/workspace directory for mapping to /root/workspace inside slave docker container - it needs to be done for working docker pipeline plugin properly.
+See [JENKINS-35217](https://issues.jenkins-ci.org/browse/JENKINS-35217) for details.
 You can find the list of all volumes used by this setup inside [dockerizeit/docker-compose.yml](dockerizeit/docker-compose.yml)

 ```
 mkdir -p $HOME/jenkins-backup/jobs
 mkdir -p $HOME/jenkins-backup/userContent
 mkdir -p $HOME/jenkins-backup/slave/gradle
 mkdir -p $HOME/jenkins-backup/registry
+mkdir -p $HOME/jenkins-backup/workspace
 chmod -R 777 $HOME/jenkins-backup
 ```